Integrated Curriculum Framework

 Standard terms to describe the curriculum structure

-Standard terms to describe the curriculum structure are used to describe the components within the Integrated Curriculum Framework:
+Standard terms are used to describe the components within the ICF:

-- Graduate Capabilities (GCs) are the generic knowledge, skills and their applications, attributes and practices that students are required to develop and evidence during and on completion of their studies.
+- Graduate capabilities are the generic knowledge and skills and practices that students are required to develop and show on completion of their studies.
 They are common for all programs and are integrated into Program Learning Outcomes.

-- Program Learning Outcomes (PLOs) prescribe the specific knowledge, skills and their applications, attributes and practices, including GCs that students need to demonstrate in completing a program.
+- Program Learning Outcomes (PLOs) prescribe the specific knowledge, skills and practices, including GCs, that students need to demonstrate in completing a program.

-- Course Learning Outcomes (CLOs) prescribe the knowledge, skills and their applications, attributes and practices that students need to demonstrate to complete a specific course or courses within a designated program.
-CLOs articulate with PLOs.
+- Course Learning Outcomes (CLOs) prescribe the knowledge, skills and practices that students need to demonstrate to complete a specific course or courses within a designated program.
+CLOs are aligned with PLOs.

-- Courses & Course Components comprise a combination of Resources, Activities, Support, Evaluation and Feedback (RASE) required for the full achievement of the CLOs, the PLOs and the GCs.
+- Courses and course components comprise a combination of resources, activities, support and evaluation and feedback (RASE) required for the full achievement of the CLOs, PLOs and GCs.

-- Assessments evidence actual learning outcomes and capabilities achieved by the student.
-Assessment methods can be both formative and summative and are designed to ensure progress in all learning outcomes can be demonstrated and verified.
+- Assessments show that students have achieved particular learning outcomes and capabilities.
+Assessment methods can be either formative or summative and are designed to ensure that students can demonstrate progress in all learning outcomes.

-- Evaluation reviews: the effectiveness of courses/programs in developing the graduate capabilities and PLOs; the level of coherence between the courses/program’s educational design and the principles inherent in the outcomes-based Integrated Curriculum Framework; the quality of teaching in the courses/program; and students’ learning outcomes and experiences.
+- Evaluation reviews the effectiveness of courses and programs in developing the graduate capabilities and PLOs; the level of coherence between the courses' and program’s educational design and the principles inherent in the ICF; the quality of teaching in the courses and program; and students’ learning outcomes and experiences.